 Over the past fifty years, Fibre Glast Developments has supplied thousands of new customers with materials they had never seen, and taught them to use them successfully.
 However, we rarely discuss the lessons we have learned about organizing the composite shop itself.
-This discussion is long overdue.
-Newcomers to composite materials need some guidance in this area, and veterans can surely benefit from some degree of restructuring.
+One of the most challenging hurdles a fabricator will face is just "how" to begin.
+This includes setting up their first composites shop.

 In the "Perfect" environment, there are always plenty of spaces to work, warm temperatures to quickly cure resin, and no fumes.
 In reality, most shops are cramped, dark and dirty.
 The ideal composite shop should be safe, clean, and well ventilated.
 To keep the work fun and comfortable, cutting racks and benches can also be built to store materials and hold molds at appropriate working heights.
 Safety is one of the most important features for any fabricator, lets take a look at some of the most common products you might find within a properly run composites shop.